jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ssr.md

 ## Configuration

-Use a Spotlight Client to enable, create and Configure the Spotlight Statistics Repository.
+Use a Spotlight Client to enable, create and [Configure the Spotlight Statistics Repository][enterprise_cfgds_ssr].

+Configure the reporting schedules that determine how often data is collected for the Spotlight Statistics Repository.
+You can reduce the size of the repository by limiting the number of collections archived, reducing how often data is collected and reducing the data retention period.
+[Configure Scheduling][enterprise_cfgmonitor_scheduling]

+## Use

+The [reports][enterprise_display_reports] use the data collected in the Spotlight Statistics Repository.
+Reports are used for long term statistical analysis and planning.
+Use the reports shipped with Spotlight Enterprise or create your own reports by querying the data from the Spotlight Statistics Repository yourself.

 ## Maintenance

-### Reporting and Trending

-See how to use the data collected in the Spotlight Statistics Repository.

 ### Backup Spotlight data